john-reyes-eroad/kata-mongodb/README.md

 ## Manual exploratory scripts

-Use scripts under `scripts/` for per-endpoint curl calls.
+Use scripts under `scripts/spring/` for direct app calls and `scripts/kong/` for gateway calls with Bearer auth.

 Script usage guide: